titpetric/netdata/releases/v1.10.0/README.md

 # Getting emails on alarms

 Netdata supports forwarding alarms to an email address.
-You can set up msmtp by setting the following ENV variables:
+You can set up sSMTP by setting the following ENV variables:

-- SMTP_TO - This is the address alarms will be delivered to.
+- SSMTP_TO - This is the address alarms will be delivered to.
-- SMTP_SERVER - This is your SMTP server.
+- SSMTP_SERVER - This is your SMTP server.
 Defaults to smtp.gmail.com.
-- SMTP_PORT - This is the SMTP server port.
+- SSMTP_PORT - This is the SMTP server port.
 Defaults to 587.
-- SMTP_USER - This is your username for the SMTP server.
+- SSMTP_USER - This is your username for the SMTP server.
-- SMTP_PASS - This is your password for the SMTP server.
+- SSMTP_PASS - This is your password for the SMTP server.
 Use an app password if using Gmail.
-- SMTP_TLS - Use TLS for the connection.
-Defaults to `on`.
+- SSMTP_TLS - Use TLS for the connection.
+Defaults to YES.
-- SMTP_STARTTLS - Use STARTTLS for the connection.
-Defaults to `on`.
+- SSMTP_HOSTNAME - The hostname mail will come from.
+Defaults to localhost.

 For example, using gmail:

 ```
--e SMTP_TO=user@gmail.com -e SMTP_USER=user -e SMTP_PASS=password
+-e SSMTP_TO=user@gmail.com -e SSMTP_USER=user -e SSMTP_PASS=password
 ```

-Alternatively, if you already have s msmtp config, you can use that config with:
+Alternatively, if you already have s sSMTP config, you can use that config with:

 ~~~
--v /path/to/msmtprc:/etc/msmtprc
+-v /path/to/config:/etc/ssmtp
 ~~~

-See the following link for details on setting up msmtp: [MSMTP - ArchWiki](https://wiki.archlinux.org/index.php/Msmtp)
+See the following link for details on setting up sSMTP: [SSMTP - ArchWiki](https://wiki.archlinux.org/index.php/SSMTP)

-> Note: email settings up to version v0.10.0 were different.
-You can get the [old documentation](https://github.com/titpetric/netdata/blob/master/releases/v0.10.0/README.md) is the corresponding release subfolder.

 # Adding custom alarms, charts and configuration overrides